 When tenants report these issues and no action is taken, landlords may face legal claims of negligence or unsafe housing conditions.

-The legal standard: Foreseeability
+The legal standard: foreseeability

 Courts often examine whether a security incident was "foreseeable" based on the property's history and neighborhood crime statistics.
-If similar crimes have occurred in the area or on the property previously, landlords are expected to take reasonable precautions to prevent future incidents.
+If similar crimes have occurred in the area or on the property before, landlords are expected to take reasonable precautions to prevent future incidents.

 When landlords are liable